 - You’ll see a list including Settings, Your Time on Facebook, and Language (🌐).
 Hit Language (🌐)

-- Choose your Facebook language by pressing Edit.
-If you’ve given Facebook location access, it’ll prompt you with common languages in your area, rather than a list of languages in alphabetical order.
+- Choose your Facebook language by tapping Edit.
+If you’ve given Facebook location access, it’ll prompt you with common languages in your area rather than a list of languages in alphabetical order.

 - There’s no ‘save’ button: one tap on a language, and you’ll change your language.

-How to change the language on Facebook desktop or browser at facebook.com:
+How to change the language on the Facebook desktop website

 - Open Facebook, and hit the small dropdown arrow button at the far top-right (🔽)